jakobharder/anno-mod-loader/docs/options.md

-# New Feature: Options in Anno 117
+# Options in Anno 117

 Options are comparable to iModYourAnno Tweaks.